wilburb/django_google_analytics/README.rst

 1) easy_install django_google_analytics
 2) add google_analytics to your INSTALLED_APPS
 3) syncdb or migrate if you use south
-4) In the django admin interface visit the "Stes" page and add your google web property id for the site you wish to track.
+4) In the django admin interface visit the "Sites" page and add your google web property id for the site you wish to track.
 5) Add the following to your desired templates.